Have you ever looked in the mirror and noticed that you have one shoulder higher than the other?

 In other words, if you elevate one shoulder unnaturally and hold it there for a long time, the muscles will adapt to that position.

 In our case, the upper traps and the levator scapulae are held in a shortened position on one side more than the other, which then causes the muscles to hold onto to this shortened length.

 Here are some common ways that you may unknowingly elevate one shoulder.

-- You may elevate one shoulder to hold your phone by your ear when you talk.
+- You may elevate one shoulder to hold your phone by your ear.

 - If you favour sleeping on one side this may hike up one shoulder into an elevated position.